Zach39908/odin-rockPaperScissors/README.md

 Basic introductory Javascript project from the guidelines at [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).

-This is a game of Rock, Paper, Scissors between the user and computer.
+[This webpage](https://zach39908.github.io/odin-rockPaperScissors/) is a game of Rock, Paper, Scissors between the user and computer.
 Project guidelines request for the game to take place in the browser console, however I used alert() to make it more interactive on the screen for the user.